 Pricing also plays an important in your firm's positioning and branding.

-In this part of the feasibility study we'll take a look at how you're planning to manufacture your products and deliver your services.
+Here, we'll take a look at how you plan to manufacture your products and deliver your services.

 What equipment, tools, and processes do you need?
 How many people do you need?

-There are cost implications and profitability, but quality, differentiation, and branding are also affected.
+There are cost and profitability considerations.
+Quality, differentiation, and branding are also affected.

 You need to think about your Sales & Marketing activities, systems, and processes.

-How many people will be involved in these activities?
+How many people will be involved?
 Who will be doing what?
-How will you create awareness and attract customers?
+How to create awareness and attract customers?

-Obviously, this a key part of the feasibility analysis to determine if your business venture will be successful from day one or whether it's going to a long struggle to become profitable.
+Obviously, this a key part of the feasibility analysis to determine if your business venture will be successful from day one or whether it's going to be a struggle to become profitable.

 Positive trends you may want to take advantage of.
 Negative trends may require some kind of contingency plans.

-Are there internal and external risk factors that you need to think about?
+Are there internal and external risk factors that you need to be aware of?

 Creating sales forecasts and proforma financials for your start-up is very important.

-This facet of the feasibility analysis is going to show you if your business venture is likely to become profitable and how quickly.
+This facet of the feasibility analysis will show if your business venture is likely to become profitable and how quickly.
 If there are problems with your business model the financial analysis will quickly show that.